In this article, you will learn everything you need to know about the Theat - hunting and Action Center product.

 This view displays a centralized list of the threats detected by the engines powering TAC at the hostname level.
 The grid provides the following details: Hostname, Alert Name, Details, Alert Source, Severity, Categories, Timestamp, and Resolution.
 The Search field allows you to search among the multiple alerts.

-The entries are multi-selectable, as long as the alerts are similar (so that the mitigation actions are applicable to all the selected alerts) and as soon as one or multiple checkbox(es) are ticked, the user can act on the alert by applying one of the recommended actions from the dropdown menu.
+The entries are multi-selectable, as long as the alerts are similar (so that the mitigation actions apply to all the selected alerts) and as soon as one or multiple checkboxes are ticked, the user can act on the alert by applying one of the recommended actions from the dropdown menu.
 An action can be taken by hitting the Unresolved status in the Resolution column.

 The Filters button allows you to filter the alerts by Alert source, Severty Type, Resolution, or Categories. - Server commands